SciML/DiffEqDocs.jl/docs/src/features/callback_library.md

 stable and produces correct results.
 For example, in hyperbolic PDEs one normally needs to ensure that the stepsize stays below some ``\Delta t_{FE}`` determined by the CFL condition.
-For nonlinear hyperbolic PDEs this limit can be a function `dtFE(t,u)` which changes throughout the computation.
+For nonlinear hyperbolic PDEs this limit can be a function `dtFE(u,p,t)` which changes throughout the computation.
 The stepsize limiter lets you pass a function which will adaptively limit the stepsizes to match these constraints.